fico-xpress/insight-projects/readme.md

 ### Setting parameters during project create

-The method createProject takes a second argument which will be interpeted as a map of model parameters and values.
-These parameters will be set on the project scenario duriong creation.
+The method createProject takes a second argument which will be interpreted as a map of model parameters and values.
+These parameters will be set on the project scenario during creation.
 The example app sets 3 random number parameters on each project.

+### Augmenting project attributes with entity data

-The configuration option "projectAttributes" (see next section) is then used to read the values and augment the project list data so that the management view can display on the cards and in the table layout.
+The configuration option "projectAttributes" (see next section) specifies a list of entities which will be read from the project scenario of each project when the list of projects is being built.
+The management view of the example app uses this feature to retrieve and display 3 scalar values for each project.

 ### Extra details